Keep tabs on all articles from this tag: The Perfect Fit

 Create contrast.
 Study the images above and figure out why these work.
 Contrast, for one, but also the colors complement each other well.

-By the way, complementing colors can best be explained using the color wheel, but I know that’s not always the easiest to comprehend.
-This article does a good job getting you started.
-Here’s another good one.
+By the way, complementing colors is often explained using the color wheel, but I know that’s not always the easiest to comprehend so I made this guide instead.

 Further reading from the guys at Put This On – The Most Basic Ties

-Clearly we didn’t cover EVERYTHING about neckwear.
+Clearly we didn’t cover EVERYTHING about men’s ties and neckwear.
 If you want a full history, Wikipedia can get you started.
 These are the absolute basics and should get you started on the right foot.

-Questions about the basics and necessities?
+Questions about the basics and necessities of men’s ties?
 Need for further explanation?
 Leave em below.